reproducible-reporting/stepup-core/docs/advanced_topics/variable_substitution.md

-# Variable substitution
+# Variable Substitution

-StepUp does not susbtitute environment variables is the command (first argument) of the [`step()`][stepup.core.api.step] function.
+StepUp does not substitute environment variables is the command (first argument) of the [`step()`][stepup.core.api.step] function.
-As discussed in the tutorial on [envorinment variables](environment_variables.md), the executing shell takes care of such substitutions.
+As discussed in the tutorial on [environment variables](environment_variables.md), the executing shell takes care of such substitutions.

 However, environment variables in all path-like arguments (e.g. `workdir`, `inp`, `out` and `vol`) of functions that take such arguments ([`step()`][stepup.core.api.step], [`amend()`][stepup.core.api.amend] etc.) are automatically substituted.
 This substitution takes place before the commands are sent to the director process and all used variables are communicated to the director with an `amend()` call.